myelintek/documentation/user/dataset.rst

 A dataset is a collection of data organized in files and directories.
 Dataset files could be used in labs for model training and validation.

-TODO: could dataset be used in pipelines, templates, or webapps?
-TODO: Dataset modeling (owner, permission)
+TODO: Dataset modeling (owner, permission, naming)

+A dataset could have multiple versions by creating *snapshots*.
+TODO: restoration

 Create and Manage a Dataset
 ===========================